JCovi/question-button/README.md

-# A randomized couple question generator for you and your other half.
+# A randomized question generator for you and your other half.